lnesi/react-mpar/README.md

 ### Build Demo front end SSR

 Including with the source code of React-MPAR there is a demo implementation.
 You can build the front end artifact for SSR in the demo folder.
 This will generate a node.js module that can then be imported into the express server to execute server side rendering.
 Important: This is a demo of an alternative approach for SSR with proxy, where traditional SSR cannot be achieve due to the fact that the glass is not own by react or node.js

+Is important to keep in mind this is POC on proxy SSR with express.
+The idea is to enable rendering before the cache layer on the web platform.
+This code has to be refactor and expanded upon implementation and use cases.
+Once start you can review a demo at http://localhost:8081/index.html

 ```
 yarn demo:build:ssr
 [or]